rezer0dai/rezer0dai.github.io/_posts/2019-08-10-info-cycle-sim-gan.md

  - as idea of training critic more often than generator sounds really interesting to me, i opt-in to framework.
 On the other side i allows critic to have smaller batches than generator for trainig but not the other way around, wich may be interesting to experiment with as well
  - follows from my rewheeler poject, i left code in framework to experiment with having multiple citics too
  - another thing to mention is, for InfoGAN doing CycleGAN training i focused in this post on adversial and label loss, and i ommited space ( latent code ) loss.
-It is due fact that in my experiments i was not able to manifest power of space loss, nevertheless it is definitelly way which need to explore.
+It is due the fact that in my experiments i was not able to manifest power of space loss, which is partialy logical due to nature of CycleGAN training ( mainly identity pixel loss ) so some trick should be used to make it work.
+   Nevertheless it is definitelly way which need to be explored.
    As we can see from pictures of MNIST with 13 labels, there variation of space loss did not only manuever via italic+bold font style, but also smooth inside its label category which can be very usefull feature to have!